yashSrijan/nexmo-developer/_documentation/voice/voice-api/guides/text-to-speech.md

 ### Substitution

 The `sub` tag allows you to provide a substitute pronunciation.
-The contents of the `alias` attribute will be read instead.
+The contents of the `alias` attribute will be read instead:

 ```xml
 <speak>